nobruinfo/midnightmega/readme.md

 ## kickc

 When adding/removing lines of code the emulator freezes at various positions with no apparent reason.
-Currently this environment is no no longer pursued.
+Currently this environment is no longer pursued.

 ## llvm